Great Northern and Great Eastern Joint Railway: Freight upgrade

 In 2015 a £280 million upgrade of the Joint Line by Network Rail was substantially complete, enabling two freight trains per hour to be diverted from the congested East Coast Main Line; gauge enhancements to enable the passage of 9 ft 6 in containers were included in the work.

 The Sleaford avoiding line had been substantially downgraded since the 1980s and was reinstated to double track as part of the 2015 scheme.
 Resignalling and modernisation of level crossings was included.

 Current passenger service

 Currently (December 2019) passenger train services on the route are run by East Midlands Trains between Peterborough and Doncaster, though not all services run the whole length of the route.
 There is a roughly hourly service between Peterborough and Lincoln calling at Spalding, Sleaford, Ruskington and Metheringham.
 There are also few services that link Sleaford to Doncaster.
 Northern operates an all-stations service between Lincoln and Sheffield, which calls at Saxilby and Gainsborough Lea Road, diverging from the Joint Line there.
 LNER operate five trains a day between London King's Cross and Lincoln, four of them using the Joint Line between Peterborough and Lincoln.
-There are no services between Sleaford and Spalding after around 17:00 Monday to Saturday.
 Later services still run on the other parts of the line.
 Sunday services are limited to afternoon trains from Lincoln to Sheffield.